 Giant Stag Beetle (Lucanus elaphus)

-Detailing the identifying qualities of the Giant Stag Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Giant Stag Beetle.

 Updated: 8/15/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org